 Add another speaker or SUB to your Sonos system

-Bought a new speaker or the Sonos SUB and want to add it to your existing system?
+Bought a new Sonos speaker and want to add it to your existing system?
 This is easy.
-Tap the three dots in the bottom right corner of the app > Settings > Add a Player or SUB and follow the instructions.
+Tap the three dots in the bottom right corner of the app > Add Speakers and follow the instructions.

 Add a BOOST to your Sonos System

 If your Wi-Fi network isn't the strongest and has a couple of weak spots, you may have bought yourself a BOOST to help get a signal in a particular room.
 To add a BOOST, head to the three dots in the bottom right corner > Settings > Add a BOOST.

 Get the best out of your Sonos speakers